guardian/jr-api-gateway-workshop/TutorialWeek1.md

 19. Check that branches are building by pushing to a new branch and navigating to your build through the Projects in the toolbar (your project will be under Playground) NOTE: this may take a few mins

-20. Create a riff-raff.yaml and add the following:
+20. Create a riff-raff.yaml in the root and add the following:

 ```yaml
 stacks: [playground]